ohfuchs/acf-oauth/README.md

 Every Service should provide a unique Cryptkey.
 This ensures that only this Service can decrypt the Credentials.

-__Warning:__ Make sure to replace the value by your own custom string.
-You can generate a random string [here](https://api.wordpress.org/secret-key/1.1/salt/).

 ```php
 final class my_service extends acf_oauth_service_instagram {